12 Best recipes for baby purees: First foods made easy!

 Starting with purees is a great way to introduce solid foods to your baby.
 Keeping it simple is key!
 You don’t need a large number of baby puree recipes to start with.
 Beginning with a handful of recipes in the first couple of weeks is often enough.
 This allows your baby to get used to eating without overwhelming them, or you!
 After first tastes, introduce more variety to ensure adequate energy and nutrient supply [1].

 You can introduce foods in any order you like, with the only recommendation being that first foods are iron-rich [1].
-Old advice used to be to introduce new foods one at a time to watch for any potential allergic reactions.
+Old advice was to introduce new foods one at a time, to watch for any potential allergic reactions.
 Now, that advice mainly applies to the common allergy causing foods [2]: egg, cow’s milk, wheat, soy, peanuts, tree nuts, fish, shellfish, sesame.

 Moving from smooth purees to chunkier textures